SciCompMod/memilio/cpp/models/lct_secir/README.md

 | $\mu_{I_{Sev}}^{I_{Cr}}$              |   `CriticalPerSevere`              | Probability of transition from compartment InfectedSevere to InfectedCritical. |
 | $\mu_{I_{Cr}}^{D}$              |   `DeathsPerCritical`              | Probability of dying when in compartment InfectedCritical. |

-The notation of the compartments with indices here stands for subcompartments and not for age groups or similar, as in some ODE models.
+The notation of the compartments with indices here stands for subcompartments and not for age groups.
 Accordingly, $I_{NS,n_{NS}}$, for example, stands for the number of people in the $n_{NS}$-th subcompartment of the InfectedNoSymptoms compartment.

 ## Examples